 Step One: Have Valuable, Transferable Skills

 One of the fastest ways to feel defeated on your quest to becoming an expat is not feeling that you can actually get a job abroad.
 Sadly the truth is that MOST people do not have what it takes to stand out to an H.R. manager who is not only hiring someone … but hiring someone they need to invest several thousands of dollars to relocate.
+Your resume needs to be eye-catching and unique so make sure you use one of these resume templates and only tell potential employers about relevant, valuable skills you may have.
 Take the time to hone in-demand skills and knowledge and know how to showcase your amazing value.

 3 Ways To Be Employable Abroad